-Feature flags are a software development technique that turns certain functionality on and off, without deploying new code.
+Feature flags (also known as feature toggles or feature switches) are a software development technique that turns certain functionality on and off during runtime, without deploying new code.
 This allows for better control and more experimentation over the full lifecycle of features.

-Also referred to as feature toggles, feature flags are a best practice in DevOps, often occurring within distributed version control systems.
+Also referred to as or release toggles, feature flags are a best practice in DevOps, often occurring within distributed version control systems.

 Championed by influential software developer Martin Fowler, continuous delivery is a software development discipline in which software can be released to production at any time.
-It has been adopted by leading software companies around the world whose teams are now expected to quickly deliver software that is stable and bug-free.
+It has been adopted by leading software companies around the world whose teams are now expected to quickly deliver software that is stable and bug-free to your user base.

-Feature flagging enhances continuous delivery and continuous integration by making “continuous” more achievable.
+Feature flagging enhances CI/CD by making “continuous” more achievable.
 The feature flags and feature toggles are a key component of the implementation of continuous delivery, allowing the separation of feature rollout from code deployment.
-Incomplete features can be merged into production code but hidden behind feature flags.
+Incomplete features can be merged into the production codebase but hidden behind feature flags.

 With continuous delivery and feature flag management, a team can launch, control, and measure their features at scale.